mm3509/b9122/3-assignments/assignment-2/README.md

 To generate a list of strings as test inputs for your exercises on Autograder, I may need to duplicate a list of strings with some changes (for example, from a list of IBANs, I modify them slightly so the `is_same_iban()` from assignment 1 will fail).

 This exercise has a bug and never finishes, i.e. it has an infinite loop.
 Find the bug, fix it, and add a comment explaining the bug.
-(You don't need to add defensive programming.)
+(You don't need to add defensive programming.
+For this question only, your maximum share of comments is 80%, i.e. if you change one line of code, you can add 4 lines of coments.)

 ## 2: Polynomials (20 points for MSFE, 50 points for MSAFA)